 Morgan Stanley Smith Barney LLC ("MSSB") and its subsidiaries (collectively, the "Company") offer a wide variety of financial products and provide financial services to a large and diversified group of clients, financial institutions and individuals.
 The Company's businesses include financial advisory services, sales, and trading in fixed income securities and related products, including foreign exchange and investment activities and new issue distribution of fixed income, equity and packaged products.
 The Company provides clients with a comprehensive array of financial solutions, including MSSB products and services, and products and services from third party providers, such as insurance companies and mutual fund families.
-The Company offers brokerage and investment advisory services covering various investment alternatives; financial and wealth planning services; annuity and insurance products; cash management; and retirement plan services through a network of over 16,200 financial advisors in the U.S.
+The Company offers brokerage and investment advisory services covering various investment alternatives; financial and wealth planning services; annuity and insurance products; cash management; and retirement plan services through a network of over sixteen thousand financial advisors in the United States of America ("U.S.").